-Ms Ita Buttrose
+Ms Ita Buttrose AO, OBE

 Ms Ita Buttrose is an accomplished communicator advising corporate, community and welfare organisations and has a wealth of experience across a broad range of industry sectors.
 She combines many roles - businesswoman, journalist and author.
 She is currently co-host of Studio 10 on Channel TEN.
-She is national ambassador Alzheimer's Australia, having served as national president from 2011-14; national patron of the Macular Degeneration Foundation and Emeritus Director of Arthritis Australia.
+She is national ambassador of Alzheimer's Australia, having served as national president from 2011-14; patron of the Macular Disease Foundation Australia and Emeritus Director of Arthritis Australia.
 She is a founding member and former president of Chief Executive Women and a Member of the Sydney Symphony Council.

 Ms Buttrose was the 2013 Australian of the Year.
-In 2014 Macquarie University conferred an Honorary Doctor of Letters on Ms Buttrose for her contribution to the Arts.
+In 2015 the University of Wollongong conferred an Honorary Doctor of Letters on Ms Buttrose in recognition of her work in mental health and ageing.
+In 2014 she was conferred with an Honorary Doctor of Letters by Macquarie University for her contribution to the Arts.